The Murmaids: Later history of Carol and Terry Fischer and Sally Gordon

 Sally Gordon left for Lewis & Clark College in Portland, Oregon in September 1963, before "Popsicles" became a hit.
 After the song completed its chart run, Terry Fischer went off to college while Carol Fischer continued with high school.

 In 1969, Terry Fischer recorded as a member of The Carnival. whose self-titled album on Liberty was produced by Bones Howe; the Carnival also featured Janis Hansen and Jose Suares. both former members of Sérgio Mendes and Brasil '66.
 Subsequently, Terry Fischer had a prolific career as a background vocalist with television appearances on Kraft Music Hall, The Merv Griffin Show, the Jerry Lewis Telethon and The Tonight Show Starring Johnny Carson, and live work with Steve Lawrence and Eydie Gormé, Don Rickles, Sonny and Cher and Tina Turner.
 Terry Fischer's career highlight came in 1977: while working as a percussionist and vocalist supporting Fabian in Lake Tahoe, she was spotted by sax player Sam Butera and invited to sing with Sam Butera and the Witnesses on their gig opening Frank Sinatra's Ol' Blue Eyes is Back Tour.

 Carol Fischer married John Morell, a prolific session guitarist.
 The couple have two sons who are both musicians.

 Sally Gordon married Daniel Mark, studio musician and Vikki Carr’s bass player, and had a son, Emmy-winning film editor Tony Mark.
-She worked as a studio singer until 1976, when she went to work for Warner Brothers Records, then for Francis Coppola, and finally was head of promotions and public relations at Lucasfilm from 1981 to 1987.
+She worked as a studio singer until 1976, when she went to work for Warner Bros.
+Records, then for Francis Coppola, and finally was head of promotions and public relations at Lucasfilm from 1981 to 1987.
 She then moved to Paris, France where she became a historical researcher and translator, as well as a singer and piano teacher.
 She later moved to Italy to work on the biography of film producer Robert Watts.

 In 1995, Collectables Records issued a Golden Classics remastered CD of "Popsicles and Icicles" featuring the original trio.

 In 1998, the Fischer sisters reformed The Murmaids with a third singer, Cynthia Perry (replaced by Petra Rowell, then replaced by Suzi Robertson), debuting the new act at a "Legends of Rock 'n Roll" show in Los Angeles in October of that year.
 They subsequently released a CD called The Murmaids Splash Back.

 Terry Fischer died on 28 March 2017 at age 70 from Parkinson's disease.